Our Website Uses Cookies In Order To Work Correctly And To Improve Your Browsing Experience. By Browsing This Website, You Agree To Our Cookie Policy.

 Open Icon Close Icon

 Unlike any other Douro Quinta, Vesúvio’s boundaries were marked by a dry-stone wall that encircled the whole property.
-This wall in the wilderness was built during the years when Phylloxera struck the Douro, almost destroying entirely the region’s economy.
-Instead of laying-off her employees, she instructed them to build this perimeter wall.
+This wall was built around the scrubland during the years when Phylloxera struck the Douro, almost destroying entirely the region’s economy.
+Instead of laying-off her employees, Dona Antónia instructed them to build this perimeter wall.
 This gave work to hundreds of Douro people and has left a remarkable monument to the trials that the region faced during these years.
 Substantial sections of this wall stand to this day.

 The Chapel